About The Liminal Stack

 Between symbols and selves.

-Everything here is offered in good faith, with the understanding that transparency strengthens security.
+Everything here is offered in good faith, with the belief that transparency strengthens security.

 No IP addresses are collected by the author.
-This blog runs on a serverless architecture and utilizes privacy by design visitor logging only.
+This blog runs on a serverless architecture and uses privacy-by-design visitor logging only.

-If you’d like to collaborate, critique, or just get in touch, feel free to reach out via Email.
+If you would like to collaborate, critique, or get in touch, you can reach me via Email.